Grand Opening of Affordable Senior Housing in City of Oceanside

 Grand Opening of Cape Cod Senior Villas, a recently renovated 36-unit affordable housing community in the city of Oceanside.
 The property was at-risk of losing its affordability for seniors.
 With the acquisition and renovation of Cape Cod Senior Villas, rents for the one-bedroom units are now stabilized for the long-term and will range from approximately $564–$761 depending on income.

-The property was purchased in January 2007 by National Community Renaissance (National CORE), a nonprofit affordable housing developer with more than 1200 units in San Diego County.
+The property was purchased in January 2007 by National CORE (National CORE), a nonprofit affordable housing developer with more than 1200 units in San Diego County.
 This is its first development in Oceanside.
 More than $500,000 was invested in upgrades to the community including:

 - Upgraded landscaping